Minivera/prosewright/README.md

 ask information or actions from the player, only a special type of statement to trigger such an action.
 Game engines using the Prosewright runtime should use those actions and implement these mechanics.

-Asking for information is done with the keyword "Ask", followed by a quoted statement and a list of statements as bullet points.
+Asking for information is done with the keyword "Ask", followed by a quoted statement, and a list of statements as bullet points.
 Each bullet point is an "answer" offered to the player.
 Prosewright will not process any other information it may receive from the game engine and will instead act based on which answer was selected.
 The question then becomes the subject and can be used for conditions or for assigning variables using the "answer" keyword.